sujoymanir/Writing-Test-Specifiications/demo.md

 1 Happy Path

 Function will take two inputs or integers.
-Function will take no more than two numbers, as specified in the parameters.
+Function will expect action to be take no more than two numbers, as specified in the parameters.
 Function will not take a string
-Function will Multiply the two integers together Function will return the product
+Function will expect action to be Multiply the two integers together Function will return the product

 1. Unhappy Path